Exploring the Adversarial Robustness of Face Forgery Detection with Decision-based Black-box Attacks: Conclusions

 \section{Conclusions}

 In this paper, we first explore decision-based attacks on face forgery detection.
 The direct application of existing decision-based attacks, however, suffers from initialization failures and low image quality.
 To alleviate initialization sensitivity on attacks, we propose cross-task perturbation that utilizes the high correlation of face features across tasks.
 Based on the frequency cues utilized in face forgery detection, we propose a frequency decision-based attack.
 In particular, we perturb the frequency domain and then constrain the visual quality in the spatial domain.
-Our method achieves high query efficiency and guaranteed image quality for FaceForensics++, CelebDF, and APIs, demonstrating state-of-the-art attack performance.
+Our method achieves high query efficiency and guaranteed image quality for FaceForensics++, CelebDF, and industrial APIs, demonstrating state-of-the-art attack performance and exposing the adversarial vulnerability of existing detectors.
+We hope that this method can better evaluate the adversarial robustness of face forgery detection.

-\textbf{Broader impacts}.
-The method proposed in this paper may threaten face-related applications to some extent, such as face recognition and face forgery detection.
-Further, through attacks, the method can mine the security vulnerabilities of existing applications, which is beneficial to the development of more secure applications in the future.